Advocate & Solicitor | Admitted as an advocate and solicitor: 05/10/2000

-In November 2017, he co-founded and now co-chairs the Malaysian Alliance of Civil Society Organisations in the United Nations Human Rights Council’s Universal Periodic Review Process (UPR) or MACSA, a coalition of 52 civil society organisations with the specific aim and object to investigate, as well as advocate, human rights issues in Malaysia for the UPR Process.
+In November 2017, he co-founded and until November 2019 chaired the Malaysian Alliance of Civil Society Organisations in the United Nations Human Rights Council’s Universal Periodic Review Process (UPR) or MACSA, a coalition of 56 civil society organisations with the specific aim and object to investigate, as well as advocate, human rights issues in Malaysia for the UPR Process.

 Apart from his passion in human rights, he is an avid reader and is a lifelong learner of Islamic Jurisprudence.
 Azril believes that every human deserves to live with dignity and mutual respect.
 He has written not less than 20 articles on various human rights issues and perspectives based on equitable principles.

 - Post-Graduate Training in Economic, Social & Cultural Rights – Geneva Academy of International Humanitarian Law and Human Rights, The Graduate Institute Geneva & Faculte De Droit, Université de Genève (2014);

 - Procedural Training – Universal Periodic Review Mechanism by the Geneva International Centre for Justice, Geneva, Switzerland (2014);